PIEDMONT -- In western Uganda in view of the beautiful Ruwenzori Mountains, Kitojo Hospital provides health care access to 100,000 rural people.

 "I was quite moved.
 I realized they didn't have money and could do so much," Gleason said.
 "Musobozi had so many ideas; he was a visionary, really."

-By 2005, the Friends of Ruwenzori, a 501c3, was in business and over the past seven years,
+By 2005, the Friends of Ruwenzori, a 501c3, was in business and over the past seven years, it has raised increasing amounts that have sponsored programs and helped to build a hospital with 24-hour care, seven days a week.

 "When the hospital opened its doors on August 2, 2011, the government provided extra staff for that day," Gleason said.
 "It was a free day and 1,600 people showed up."